Our Early Years Team (Nursery and Reception) consists of Lauren, Nicola and Hazel. To learn more about them please see our Meet The Staff page.

 They will continue to know that their needs cannot always be met immediately and that they need to wait if an adult is busy.
 Adults will support this by reminding children to wait for a short while until they can help and by giving lots of praise when they do so.

-They will begin to learn how to be more resilient.
+They will continue to learn how to be more resilient.
 Adults will support this by giving lots of encouragement to try new things and by using lots of praise when they have a try.

-Physical Development: As part of our physical development children will continue to be given daily opportunities to explore and use our outdoor environment.
+As part of our physical development children will continue to be given daily opportunities to explore and use our outdoor environment.

 They will continue to develop large-muscle movements (gross motor skills) by making large movements (shapes, lines etc) in the air using streamers and squares of materials and by climbing up apparatus, outdoors.